microsoft/steps/README.md

 Steps
 =====
-Steps is a Lumia SensorCore SDK sample application demonstrating the usage of Step Counter API.
+Steps is a sample application demonstrating the usage of Step Counter API.
 In this sample application, history data is used to display a graph of user’s steps during current day, and up to 7 days in the past.

+Starting with Windows 10, this sample supports the Windows.Devices.Sensors.Pedometer.
+It checks if the Pedometer is present before falling back to using the SensorCore Step Counter.

 1. Instructions
 --------------------------------------------------------------------------------